apache/pekko-connectors-kafka/CONTRIBUTING.md

 1. Perform your work according to the [pull request requirements](#pull-request-requirements).

 1. When the feature or fix is completed you should open a [Pull Request](https://help.github.com/articles/using-pull-requests) on [GitHub](https://github.com/apache/incubator-pekko-connectors-kafka/pulls).
-Prefix your PR title with a marker to show which module it affects (eg. "JMS", or "AWS S3").

 1. The Pull Request should be reviewed by other maintainers (as many as feasible/practical).
 Outside contributors are encouraged to participate in the review process, it is not a closed process.